Two moderate Democrats urge Senate Republicans to back U.S. Capitol riot probe | Politics

 Representative Andrew Clyde, who was photographed on Jan.
 6 helping to barricade the House chamber door against attackers, has since compared the mob to "a normal tourist visit."
 REIGNITE DEBATE ON FILIBUSTER?

-Majority Leader Chuck Schumer has said the Senate will take up the bill soon, but has not yet set a date for it.
+Majority Leader Chuck Schumer on Tuesday evening took procedural steps to set up a potential vote on taking up the commission legislation later this week.
 Republican refusal could reignite Democrats' debate about whether to suspend the 60-vote filibuster rule and pass the measure with just a simple majority vote.
 "We hope to move forward with Republicans, but we are not going to let them saying no, stand in our way," Schumer said.

 But Manchin told reporters he opposed a rule change in order to get the commission passed.
 "I can't take the fallout," he said.
 Just three of the seven Republicans who voted to convict Trump of inciting insurrection in his January impeachment trial have so far come out in favor of the idea.